This is our New And Improved Ultimate Summer Shutdown Checklist!

 Then, from the front of the furnace, pull the pull rod to its stop, then turn it clockwise until you can pull it past the stop.
 Pull it towards you all the way until it scrapes off the entire deflector plate.
 For more info on Pull Rod Best Practices, click HERE.
 (Not necessary for GX Model owners.)

 Never leave your outdoor boiler without a chimney cap.
 So be SURE to replace the chimney cap for the Summer rainy days.
-Alternatively, you can secure a bucket over the chimney to keep rain out.
+Alternatively, you can secure a bucket over the chimney to keep the rain out.

 11.)
 Replace Door Seal